akdeepankar/FLOW/README.md

 ### 🎨 Tab 2: Color Palette

+Whether you're designing a personal project, redecorating your space, or just love playing with color, this tool helps you create beautiful, meaningful palettes in seconds.
+Generate color schemes from your ideas, capture colors from any site, and explore AI insights like mood, cultural meaning, or design suitability.
+Plus, you’ll get practical tips for logos, websites, print, and even interior design—along with built-in accessibility checks to make sure your colors work for everyone.

 - ✨ Generate color palettes from text prompts (“thoughts”)
 - 🖌️ Capture colors from the current web page
 - 💾 Save, edit, and manage favorite palettes